EventsFamily Day Lotus Blossoms World Bazaar Saturday, March 28; 11 a.m. to 2 p.m. (at Binford Elementary School, 2300 E. 2nd St., Bloomington)

 Friday, April 10; 4 to 5 p.m.

-Rachel Tavaras, a senior in IU's Department of History, and Addie McKnight, a senior in IU's Department of Art History, will present their research and studies of artifacts at the Mathers Museum of World Cultures.
-Tavaras will discuss her work with jewelry from the Dee Birnbaum Collection of Textiles and Jewelry (featuring pieces from North Africa, Central Asia, and the Middle East), and McKnight will discuss her research on the museum's Tibetan collections.
+Rachel Tavaras, a senior in IU's Department of History, and Addie McKnight, from IU's Department of Art History, will present their research and studies of artifacts at the Mathers Museum of World Cultures.
+Tavaras will discuss her work with the Dee Birnbaum Collection (featuring jewelry from North Africa, Central Asia, and the Middle East), and McKnight will discuss her research on the museum's Tibetan collections.
 The event is free and open to the public.

 Family Craft Day